How many of these mobile banking security mistakes have you made?

 Also, consider installing anti-virus software on your smartphone to protect it.

-Allowing anyone access to your phone
+Allowing anyone to access your phone

 Without these, anyone could pick up your phone and potentially access your bank accounts.

 Also, make sure you have strong online banking passwords to protect your accounts.
-Storing passwords on phone

 Be the first to comment